israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  > 'The fee is ' + (isMember ? '$2.00' : '$10.00');
  >```

- Assign variables depending on a ternary result:
+ Assign variables depending on a ternary result.
  >```
  > var elvisLives = Math.PI > 4 ?
 'Yep' : 'Nope';
  >```

 - **More advanced usage**
- Multiple ternary evaluations_(the conditional operator is right associative)_
+ Multiple ternary evaluations_(the conditional operator is right associative)_.
  >```
  > var firstCheck = false,
  >     secondCheck = false,